-Field Data Type Description Behavior and Usage Field Required Probability of Failure Number A number that represents the target probability that an instrumented function failure will occur.
+Field Data Type Description Behavior and Usage Required Probability of Failure Number A number that represents the target probability that an instrumented function failure will occur.
 If the value in the SIL Assessment Method field is Risk Matrix - Internal, this field is disabled and populated automatically based on the SIL requirements from the Risk Matrix.
 If the value in the SIL Assessment field is Layer of Protection Analysis Internal, this field is disabled and populated automatically with the difference between the values in the Mitigated Consequence Frequency field and the Required Mitigated Consequence Frequency field on the LOPA datasheet.
 For all other SIL Assessment methods, you can type a value manually in the Required Probability of Failure field.
-Note that: The value that you type must fall within a certain range, which is determined by the value in the Selected SIL Level field, the value in this field will be updated automatically to fall within the correct range of values for that level.
-If you try to type a value into the Required Probability of Failure field without first selecting a value from the Selected SIL Level list or you type a value that is outside of the acceptable range, an error message will appear.
-If the value in the SIL Mode field is Low 2021 General Flectric Company type a value in the Required Probability
+Note that: The value that you type must fall within a certain range, which is determined by the value in the Selected SIL Level field.
+If you modify the value in the Selected SIL Level field, the value in the Selected SIL Level field will be updated automatically to fall within the correct range of values for that level.
+If you try to type a value into the Required Probability of Failure field without first selecting a value from the Selected SIL Level list or you type a value that is outside of the acceptable range, a value that is outside of the acceptable range, a value rang